M. A. Mannan: Career

-Mannan was elected Gazipur City Corporation mayor in July 2013 and assumed office in August.
+Abdul Mannan was elected Gazipur City Corporation mayor in July 2013 and assumed office in August.
 In February 2015, police arrested him for his suspected involvement in an arson attack on a bus in Gazipur in February the same year.
 The next month, panel mayor, local Awami League leader Asadur Rahman Kiron, who was elected a ward councillor, was made acting mayor upon a court directive.
 Mannan was released from jail in March 2016.
-He was arrested again in April the same year and released in January 2017.
-He rejoined the office in June 2017 but Local Government Division (LGD) suspended him for the third time on 6 July 2017.
+He was arrested again in April of the same year and released in January 2017.
+He rejoined the office in June 2017, but the Local Government Division (LGD) suspended him for the third time on 6 July 2017.